kubernetes/enhancements/keps/sig-node/20200303-shared-pod-limits.md

 ## Summary

 Pod resources are currently enforced on a container-by-container case.
 Each container defines a limit for each managed resource, and the Kubelet translates these limits into the appropriate cgroup definitions.
 Kubelet creates a three-level deep hierarchy of cgroups for each pod.
 The top-level is the QoS grouping of the pod (`Guaranteed`, `Burstable`, and `BestEffort`), the second level is the pod itself, and the bottom level are the pod containers.
 The current Pod API doesn't enable developers to define resource limits at the pod level.
-This KEP proposes a method for developers to define resource limits on the pod level in addition to the resource limits currently possible on the individual container level.
+This KEP proposes a method for developers to define resource requests and limits on the pod level in addition to the resource requests and limits currently possible on the individual container level.

 ## Motivation